yossefAlatter/explore-travel-landingpage/README.md

 //== end ==//
 ```

-In that code also is start with catch elemnts from dom then create function `handleScroll()` to handle style of navbar during scroll then creat function `indicateActive()` to catch active section then create function `visibilityScrollTop()` to indicate when scroll top button visible during scroll then create function `visibilityNavbar()` to indicate when navbar visible during scroll then use these functions to add that behavior to window when scroll by `addEventListener`
+In that code also is start with catch elemnts from DOM then create function `handleScroll()` to handle style of navbar during scroll then creat function `indicateActive()` to catch active section then create function `visibilityScrollTop()` to indicate when scroll top button visible during scroll then create function `visibilityNavbar()` to indicate when navbar visible during scroll then use these functions to add that behavior to window when scroll by `addEventListener`

 also i add behavior to `scrollTopBtn` to scroll to the head of the page when user click to it